 Activity for Younger Children

-Make a Fort – old bedlinen and cushions from the sofa to clamber on
+Make a Den - Use old bed linen or towels and cushions from the sofa.

-Roly-Polys - your pre-schooler will be proud to show off their forward roll
+Roly-Polys / Head-Over-Heels - Your pre-schooler will be proud to show off their forward roll.

-Party Games – Like musical statues or musical bumps otr who can stand on one leg longest?
+Party Games - You could play musical statues, musical bumps or who can stand on one leg longest.

-Make an ‘Indoor Playground’ - find things to climb over, wriggle under, squeeze round – get competitive and use the stopwatch on your phone!
+Make an ‘Indoor Playground’ - Find things to climb over, wriggle under and squeeze round.
+Get competitive and use the stopwatch on your phone!

 Under 5's should not be strapped into car seats, buggies or seats for longer than an hour at a time without a break to ‘get physical’.
-Popping your toddler in the buggy to get to the shops is sometimes necessary – but they will really enjoy it when you let them walk – even if it is just some of the way!
+Popping your toddler in the buggy to get to the shops is sometimes necessary, but they will really enjoy it when you let them walk – even if it is just some of the way!
 Children might like hunting for insects, searching for imaginary tigers, or stamping on all the cracks!

-Getting out of the house and being active is also good for the well being of parents and carers to be active and out of the house too – the four walls can ‘close in’ from too much time at home – it can help your mood and your patience!
-Caring for little ones is hard work!
+Getting out of the house and being active is also good for the wellbeing of parents and carers.
+The four walls can ‘close in’ from too much time at home and being outside can help your mood and your patience!

 Who can help?